hegdeashwin/hegdeashwin/README.md

 # Hi there 👋

 `Software Craftsman` at `PayPal`.
 Part of `Compute Platform Engineering` team for `Risk Infra`.
-Closely work with `Global Data Science` and `Research` on pre-production environment, and model repository.
+Closely work with `Global Data Science` and `Research` on building platforms, APIs, libraries and frameworks for MLOps pipeline, pre-production environment, tuning, training & inferencing and model repository.

-* Build platforms, services and tools for MLOps pipeline, model repository, tuning, inferencing, and training.

 * Tech author, trainer, and mentor.